 1. uniform heat loss across the entire roof area (insulation doesn’t thin @wall)

-2. minimal heat loss because of 20” of dense-pack cellulose
+2. minimal heat loss with 20 inches of dense-pack cellulose

 3. minimal heat loss because of air-sealed ceiling cavity